WSO2 Micro Integrator vs WSO2 EI 6.x Family¶

 - WSO2 EI 6.x.x family

-The new WSO2 Enterprise Integrator (WSO2 EI 7.0.0) is a hybrid platform that enables API-centric integration supporting various integration architecture styles: MSAs, cloud-native architecture, or a centralized ESB architecture.
-This integration platform offers the choice between code-driven and graphical/configuration-driven approach to developing integrations for any of the architectural styles.
+The new WSO2 Enterprise Integrator (WSO2 EI 7.0.0) is a hybrid platform that enables API-centric integration supporting various integration architecture styles: microservices architecture, cloud-native architecture, or a centralized ESB architecture.
+This integration platform offers a graphical/configuration-driven approach to developing integrations for any of the architectural styles.

-The following are the three approaches to integration with EI 7.0.0.
+The following are the approaches to integration with EI 7.0.0.

 Low-code Integration with Micro Integrator

 The Micro Integrator is an intuitive, configuration-driven integrator with graphical/drag-and-drop integration designing based on the cloud-native variant of the battle-tested WSO2 EI/ESB runtime.